mlibrary/dspace-containerization/README.md

 ```shell
 docker compose build
 ```
+NOTES:

+Build uses `dspace-7.6` by default.
+To build with 7_x, use "--build-arg DSPACE_VERSION=7_x"

-NOTE: Build uses `dspace-7_x` by default.
-To build with 7.6, use "--build-arg DSPACE_VERSION=7.6"
+Build uses `JDK11` by default.
+To build with JDK17, use "--build-arg JDK_VERSION=17"

 ### run
 ``` shell